In re Quality Systems, Inc. Securities Litigation

 Following a hearing on November 19, 2018, the Court entered an Order granting Plaintiffs’ motions for final approval of the Settlement and for attorneys’ fees and expenses; entered a Final Judgment approving the Settlement as fair, reasonable and adequate; entered an order approving the Plan of Allocation for the proceeds of the Settlement; and entered an order awarding attorneys’ fees and expenses.

-Class Notice: On October 25, 2019, the Court authorized the initial distribution of the Net Settlement Fund to eligible Court-Approved Claimants.
-The initial distribution is currently scheduled to take place prior to the end of 2019.
+On October 25, 2019, the Court authorized the initial distribution of the Net Settlement Fund to eligible Court-Approved Claimants.
+The initial distribution to eligible claimants occurred in December 2019.

 QSI develops and sells practice management software to medical and dental providers, including software related to scheduling and billing.
 Throughout the Class Period, QSI portrayed itself as a high-growth company, repeatedly touting its record growth in revenue and earnings, and robust pipeline of business that contained hundreds of millions of dollars of software sales that the Company sought to realize within the next six to eight months.
 QSI also repeatedly issued bullish annual guidance to investors, stating that it was confident that it would achieve annual growth rates in earnings per share (“EPS”) well in excess of 20%.